martinbrose/cloudflarepycli/README.md

 ## Disclaimers

 No claims of any sort are made for this software.
-It has been lightly tested on Windows 10 and not in other environments although it "should" be cross platform.
+It has been tested on Windows 10 and 11, MacOS, and  Raspberry Pi OS and should work on other Linux versions but not tested.
 Use and/or redistribute solely at your own risk.
 No commitment is made to maintain this software.
 As noted above, changes made by Cloudflare or ipdatabase.com might break the functionality.

 I have no affiliation with Cloudflare, any hosting service, or any ISP (except as a customer).